joschi13/OOP1/description/Ass1_D2.md

 [INFO] Please enter the name of player 1: christian [INFO] Please enter the name of player 2: DaViD
 [INFO] Round: 0
-[INFO] current player is christian
+[INFO] Current player is christian

 ==================================================================================